cpurtlebaugh/MeteorGifMakerTest/README.md

 # To Do
 []
-Setup the ability for a user to download Gif via S3 url in Gif Session Variable.
+Setup the ability for a user to download Gif via the S3 url stored in the Gif Session Variable.

 []
-Grab milliseconds input, convert into appropriate metric and pass into gif create fx().
+Grab the milliseconds input, convert into appropriate metric and pass into gifshot gif create method.

 []
-Once functionality is 100%, refactor to move it into actual gifmaker package with Npm.depends and Npm.require etc.
+Once functionality is established, refactor code and move it into the actual gifmaker package.

 []
 Setup access key + secret into Meteor.settings to pass into server-side code without exposing.

 []
-Add basic bootstrap styling.
+Add basic bootstrap / css styling.

 # Dependency Docs